vrivn3/vrivn3.github.io/README.md

    - This page will display your resume formatted with your chosen Jekyll theme.

 By following these steps, your resume will have a professional and visually appealing appearance and will be hosted on you own static website.

----
-## More resources
-- include markdown tiuto and 3 other resources

-## Authors and Acknowledgements: Credit template authors and group members

-# FAQs
-A question about the overall process, such as "Why is Markdown better than a word processor?"
-A question about the practical details, such as "Why is my resume not showing up?"
-You may use the example FAQs, or come up with your own.